 Walking your kids to school

-- Gadgets can be distracting, put them in backpacks or leave them at home.
+- Electronics devices and gadgets can be distracting.
+Put them in backpacks or leave them at home.

-- Decide on a route to school together.
-Parents be sure to point out crosswalks, stop signs, and family or friends’ homes.
+- Plan a walking route to school with your kids.
+Parents and caregivers to be sure to point out crosswalks, stop signs, and family or friends’ homes.

-- Stay alert when walking and crossing the street.
+- Be alert when walking and crossing the street.